telerik/xaml-docs/controls/radrichtextbox/document-elements/features-tables.md

 >tipTo learn more about the __Formatting API__ of the __RadRichTextBox__, read [this topic]({%slug radrichtextbox-features-formatting-api%}).

-The __RadRichTextBox__ exposes a rich API, which allows you to use various methods to add, modify or delete elements form the [__RadDocument__]({%slug radrichtextbox-features-document-elements-raddocument%}).
-The methods exposed by the API can be wired to a UI and get executed upon user interaction with this UI.
-The __RadRichTextBox__ exposes the following methods that regard the modifying of a table:
+__RadRichTextBox__ exposes a API allowing you to use various methods to add, modify or delete elements from [__RadDocument__]({%slug radrichtextbox-features-document-elements-raddocument%}).
+The methods exposed by the API can be wired to a UI and get executed upon user interaction with this UI. __RadRichTextBox__ exposes the following methods in regard to modifying of a table:

 * __ChangeTableBorders__: Modifies the borders of the currently selected table via a [__TableBorders__]{% if site.site_name == 'Silverlight' %}(http://docs.telerik.com/devtools/silverlight/api/html/T_Telerik_Windows_Documents_Model_TableBorders.htm){%endif%}{% if site.site_name == 'WPF' %}(http://docs.telerik.com/devtools/wpf/api/html/T_Telerik_Windows_Documents_Model_TableBorders.htm){%endif%} object.